 Myopia, or more commonly short-sightedness, is a common condition that affects over 1.5 billion people across the world!
-It occurs where you can see up to a certain distance and passed this, objects become fuzzy or blurry.
+It occurs when you can see up to a certain distance but passed this, objects become fuzzy or blurry.

 How can I tell if I have myopia?

-Often people start to notice that road signs, TV subtitles or writing on the whiteboard in the classroom is difficult to see.
-Apart from blurry vision, sometimes people can have headaches and eye strain from struggling things that are far away.
+Often people start to notice that road signs, TV subtitles or writing on the whiteboard in the classroom becomes difficult to see.
+Apart from blurry vision, sometimes people can have headaches and eye strain from struggling to see things that are far away.

 Can it get worse and why?

-How do I treat it or stop it?
+How do I treat it or stop it from getting worse?

 - Orthokeratology - a specialty contact lens that is worn overnight, allowing good vision without the need for glasses during the day!
 It has been shown to be one of the most effective methods in myopia control

 - Medicated Eye Drops - Atropine can be used to slow down the rate of myopia progression but must be instilled daily.

 - Special soft contact lenses - eg) CooperVision MiSight

 - Glasses with special lenses - eg) Hoya Miyosmart